Zondax/ledger-zcash/docs/APDUSPEC.md

 ### INS_GET_OUTPUTINFO

-Returns randomness (rcv and rseed (after ZIP202)) for a sapling output
+Returns randomness (rcv and rseed (after ZIP202)) for a sapling output (if needed for the transaction)

 #### Command